unl-ml-art/generative-text-Humiddifier/README.md

-# Project 1 Generative Text
+# BeanAI Baby, Project 1

 Iris/Elliot Starlin-Hintz, istarlin-hintz2@huskers.unl.edu

 ## Abstract

-For my generative text project, I would like to experiment with Beanie Baby poems to create a completely AI Beanie Baby.
-I was inspired by the “Beanie Mania” documentary where the programmer of the first Beanie Baby website also wrote all the poems for the tags.
-My source will be a compiled text file with all the poems of the Beanie Babys.
-I will only be including Beanie Baby Poems in English.
-With this limitation, my outcomes will hopefully more cohesive and maintain the structure of the input poems.
-I will also include the names of the Beanie Babys.
-My creative goal is to sew and craft a physical Beanie Baby based on a compelling generated name and poem.
+For my Generative Text Project, I used GPT 2 to generate Beanie Baby Poems using a set of data collected from critter.50megs.com.
+From this text I aimed to collaborate with GPT 2 to design Beanie Babies based off the generated poems.
+I was inspired by Lina Trivedi, who wrote the first 136 Beanie Baby Poems, and is also credited with creating the first business to consumer website for Ty in 1995.
+In my sample data I decided to eliminate the German Beanie Baby poems to keep the language consistent to English.
+To determine the quality of generation, the new Beanie Baby poem must have a unique poem unlike the sample data, it also must have a unique name to animal match up.
+This was important for me because it shows the learning capabilities of GPT 2 and allows for exploration on my end, trying to determine what the Beanie Baby would look like.

 ## Model/Data

-coming soon!

-## Code

-coming soon!
+GPT 2/Data pulled from critters.50megs.com, a pdf can be found above.

 ## Results

-coming soon!

-## Technical Notes

-coming soon!

 ## Reference